George Rodney, 1st Baron Rodney: Battle of Cape Finisterre

-The Western Squadron was a new strategy by Britain's naval planners to operate a more effective blockade system of France by stationing the Home Fleet in the Western Approaches, where they could guard both the English channel and the French Atlantic coast.
+The Western Squadron was a new strategy by Britain's naval planners to operate a more effective blockade system of France by stationing the Home Fleet in the Western Approaches, where they could guard both the English Channel and the French Atlantic coast.

-Eagle continued to take prizes while stationed with the Squadron being involved directly, or indirectly, in the capture of sixteen enemy ships.
+Eagle continued to take prizes while stationed with the Squadron being involved directly, or indirectly, in the capture of sixteen French ships.
 After taking one of the captured prizes to Kinsale in Ireland, Eagle was not present at the First Battle of Cape Finisterre when the Western Squadron commanded by Lord Anson won a significant victory over the French.
 While returning from Ireland, Eagle fell in with a small squadron under Commodore Thomas Fox which sighted a French merchant convoy heading for the Bay of Biscay.
 In total around 48 merchantmen were taken by the squadron, although Rodney ignored an order of Fox by pursuing several ships which had broken away from the rest in an attempt to escape managing to capture six of them.
 Afterwards Eagle rejoined the Western Squadron now under the command of Edward Hawke.

 On 14 October 1747 the ship took part in the Second Battle of Cape Finisterre, a victory off Ushant over the French fleet.
 The French were trying to escort an outgoing convoy from France to the West Indies and had eight large ships-of-the-line while the British had fourteen smaller ships.
 Rodney was at the rear of the British line, and Eagle was one of the last British ships to come into action engaging the French shortly after noon.
 Initially Eagle was engaged with two French ships, but one moved away.
 Rodney engaged the 70-gun Neptune for two hours until his steering wheel was struck by a lucky shot, and his ship became unmanageable.
 Rodney later complained that Thomas Fox in Kent had failed to support him, and testified at Fox's court martial.
 The British took six of the eight French ships, but were unable to prevent most of the merchant convoy escaping, although much of it was later taken in the West Indies.

 The two Battles of Cape Finisterre had proved a vindication of the Western Squadron strategy.
 Rodney later often referred to "the good old discipline" of the Western Squadron, using it as an example for his own views on discipline.
 For the remainder of the war Rodney took part in further cruises, and took several more prizes.
 Following the Congress of Breda, an agreement was signed at the Treaty of Aix-la-Chapelle ending the war.
 Rodney took his ship back to Plymouth where it was decommissioned on 13 August 1748.
 Rodney's total share of prize money during his time with Eagle was £15,000 giving him financial security for the first time in his life.